-- Strengthen the relationship between you and your pup, and to increase the enjoyment, companionship and satisfaction of your relationship with your dog.
+- Strengthen the relationship between you and your pup, and increase the enjoyment, companionship and satisfaction of your relationship with your dog.

 - Ensure your dog’s safety and happiness.

-- Nurture good canine companionship for the benefit of your family, neighborhood and community.
+- Nurture good canine companionship for the benefit of your family, neighborhood, and community.